Trauma in Childhood

 If We’re Gonna Do This, I Need to Know We’ll be OK

 Of course, this kind of work is a big ask.
 It’s not so simple as focusing on the present and a “strategy” that will manage the challenge.
 Most parents first request, when starting therapy, is for them or their child to learn “some strategies and techniques.”
 We will definitely work on this, and we all know it’s going to take a lot to feel comfortable working on anything deeper.

-Our therapists can be described as calm and assured.
-They have provided many years of trauma therapy to support young children, adolescents, and young adults – adults too even.
-Therapists have worked with families who have experienced loss, abuse, discrimination, parental trauma, victimization, medical interventions, family aggression/conflict, and school challenges.
+Our therapists have worked with families who have experienced loss, abuse, discrimination, parental trauma, victimization, medical interventions, family aggression/conflict, and school challenges.
 We do not shy away from hearing the hard stuff and have a great deal of confidence knowing we can help.

-Additionally, April Galligan has been trained in evidence-based interventions to include Child-Parent Psychotherapy and EMDR.
+Therapists are receiving on-going training or have been trained in evidence-based interventions to include Child-Parent Psychotherapy, somatic interventions, and EMDR.
 Child-Parent Psychotherapy is an intervention that is well known in early childhood communities.
 The focus is on treating children from birth to 6 years old.
 It is considered best practice for treating young children who have experienced trauma – http://childparentpsychotherapy.com .
-Eye Movement Desensitization and Reprocessing therapy (EMDR) is an intervention, specific to treating trauma using the brain, body, and a set protocol that does not involve a lot of talking – https://www.emdria.org/about-emdr-therapy/ .
-This can be an intervention to support parents or caregivers who are experiencing symptoms of trauma, or could be used with older children and young adults.
-See more about April Galligan
+Eye Movement Desensitization and Reprocessing therapy (EMDR) is an intervention, specific to treating trauma using the brain, and body – https://www.emdria.org/about-emdr-therapy/ .
+It is often the trauma therapy most people have heard the most about.
+It can be used with children, teens, and adults.